Gwar: Formation and debut (1984–1989)

 Gwar is the result of two separate projects merged into one.
 Dave Brockie was the vocalist and bassist for a punk band named Death Piggy that staged mini-plays and used crude props to punctuate its music.
 Bands would occasionally practice in a room at the Richmond Dairy, a deserted bottling plant that had been taken over by hippies.
 The hippies rented out interior areas to various artists and musicians.
 It was at the Richmond Dairy that Death Piggy met Hunter Jackson (Techno Destructo) and Chuck Varga (Sexecutioner), both attendees of Virginia Commonwealth University who had set up "The Slave Pit", a production space for Scumdogs of the Universe, a movie they intended to make.

 Jackson created props for Death Piggy to use on stage.
 Brockie had an idea to use the costumes made for Scumdogs of the Universe and have Death Piggy open for itself as a barbaric band from Antarctica, playing nonsense songs while sacrificing fake animals.
 The name of the joke group was "Gwaaarrrgghhlllgh".
 The members of Death Piggy began noticing that more people were coming to see Gwaaarrrgghhlllgh and leaving immediately after the set.
 After several refinements, including shortening the band's name, Death Piggy was phased out in favor of the band now named Gwar.

 The first known line-up for Gwar consisted of Ben Eubanks (vocals), Brockie (guitar), Steve Douglas (guitar), Chris Bopst (bass guitar), Jim Thomson (drums) and Jackson.
 However, this line-up was short-lived and would suffer multiple changes in the following months, with Eubanks quitting after just one or two shows and being replaced by Joe Annaruma, who went on to record several demo tracks with the band.
-Annaruma soon quit and was replaced by Brockie.
+Annaruma quit soon after this, and Brockie became the main vocalist for the band.
 The band solidified into a line-up consisting of Jackson, Don Drakulich, Varga, Mike Delaney, Mike Bonner, Scott Krahl, Dave Musel and Brockie.